-This is the last resort – teach kids to never play a superhero.
+This is the last resort – teach kids never to play a superhero.

 Fighting is the last option.
 It may be used only if the other options are not available or failed to be executed (if the room has no place to hide, if the door cannot be locked or barricaded, or if the door was forced open).

 Little kids are not supposed to fight a shooter.
-But kids need to know that an adult may fight with a shooter and they should stay as far they can - running away if possible - because the direction of the shots becomes unpredictable.
+But kids need to know that an adult may fight with a shooter, and they should stay as far they can - running away if possible - because the direction of the shots becomes unpredictable.

-Older kids also need to know that as a last resort they may attack as a class throwing things, yelling, screaming, and keep running.
+Older kids also need to know that as a last resort, they may attack as a class throwing things, yelling, screaming, and keep running.

 If you are an adult at school: